bbhunter/sqlmapsh/README.md

 Just replace `sqlmap` with `sudo sqlmapsh` when you want to use SQLMap with data exfiltration via DNS.

+> [!IMPORTANT]
-> **Note:** SQLMap requires root privileges to perform data exfiltration via DNS because it needs to bind it's own DNS server locally on port 53
+> SQLMap requires root privileges to perform data exfiltration via DNS because it needs to bind it's own DNS server locally on port 53

 For example: